Monitors

 Key Takeaway

-If you want IPS-level color accuracy with meaningfully better contrast than typical IPS panels, this delivers.
-If perfect backlight uniformity is non-negotiable, test it first.
+If you want IPS-level color accuracy with contrast that actually competes with VA panels, this delivers.
+If you need perfect backlight uniformity for print work, test it first.

 In-Depth Analysis